joshuaabad10/WD-Code-Demo-1-TD21/readme.md

 Guiding Question:
 - What is the project-Website Personal Portfolio
-- Whats the purpose-Academic Task
+- Whats the purpose-Academic Task for Web Designing
 - What are key components
 - What technology used and how it is used